The Consumerism Conflict

 I took a look at my post content and my Beauty category far outnumbers those about PCOS, Motherhood, Marriage or Faith and it really bummed me out!

-I hope you understand that I still stand by the integrity of all my past recommendations and believe in services like Beauty Heroes, but I'm struggling with the way my posts might come across.
+I'm struggling with the way my posts might come across.
 I want them to be an option for those in need, not to feed the appetite of a make-up junkie or pressure anyone to buy more stuff.

 As a minimalist, my skincare and make up stash make my nauseous.
 Yes, it's all clean, but I don't need it all.
 Over the coming weeks and months, I hope return my blog to a more balanced representation of my life.
 Beauty and skincare products are the smallest portion of my life and therefore should be represented as such.